 The AIESEP Young Scholar Award was established in 2001 by former AIESEP Board Member Eitan Eldar (Isreal).
-The intent of the award is to support the participation of early career scholars at AIESEP events and to recognise their scholarly promise.
+The intent of the award is to recognise early career scholars within the field who have made an outstanding contribution to the field and demonstrate scholarly promise.

 Applicants must be members of AIESEP (see here for how to become a member).
 Award recipients receive a waiver of their registration fees and formal recognition at a given AIESEP Congress/Conference.

-Tristan Wallhead, Erin Gerlach, Louise McCuaig, and Reneta Czarniecka
+Tristan Wallhead, Erin Gerlach, Jaoa Martins and Eimear Enright.

-For a full list of previous awards winners please click here.
+For a full list of previous awards winners please click – Young Scholar Winners 2001-2021.

 To view photos of previous award winners visit our gallery.